 8) How do I receive my videos(s)?

-You will be emailed an online downloadable link.
+You will be emailed an online downloadable link on Vimeo.
 You can also embed videos onto your favorite social media directly from my Vimeo page.
 This is a hosting service I am happy to provide for the streaming of your videos.
-If you choose to receive an PC/MAC compatible external USB hard drive you will receive full resolution copies of your films in the mail 3-5 business days after all of your videos have been finalized.
+If you choose to receive an PC/MAC compatible external USB hard drive you will receive full resolution copies of your films along with all of the raw footage shot in the mail 3-5 business days after all of your videos have been finalized.

 9) Do you offer films on DVDs?